What Is Permanent Jewelry? Here’s Everything To Know

 What Makes Permanent Bracelets Special?

-First off, what makes permanent jewelry special is, yes, the permanence factor.
 It’s a big deal, or at least for overthinkers like me.

-The first time I considered getting a welded bracelet was at the Astrid & Miyu store opening in the West Village, New York.
-To celebrate the occasion, they hosted a private party featuring a station where guests could get a dainty chain bracelet.
-While on the line to get one, I contemplated getting it with a clasp or welded.
+The first time I considered getting a welded bracelet was when I came across the Astrid & Miyu store in the West Village, New York.

-Concerns went through my head, like if I get the bracelet welded on, will it last through workouts?
-How about showers?
-Is it safe for the skin?
-Will it be too clunky as I type on the computer keyboard?
 At the time, I didn’t know much about permanent jewelry, so I chose a clasp instead.
 To test it out, I wore the clasp bracelet the same way as I would a forever one (by not taking it off) to see how it would feel.

 Overall, the bracelet held up during my daily activities and didn’t bother me one bit.
 It’s something I didn’t know I needed and brings me joy to see it every day.
-So, from there, I was all in to try the clasp-free style and ended up getting two more.
+So, from there, I was all in to try the clasp-free style.
+My next one was from the fine jewelry brand Love Weld.

 Is A Permanent Bracelet Right For You?

-Shop these styles below — each one has a convenient clasp and you can see how it feels without the commitment if you’re not ready yet.
+Shop these styles below — each one has a convenient clasp, and you can see how it feels without the commitment if you’re not ready yet.

 What Does Permanent Jewelry Cost?